Table of Contents

 People and animals are the targets of bedbugs.
 They’re brown and flat.
 They can live in your bed, furniture, carpet, clothing, and other items at night.

 People and animals are used to carry bedbugs from one place to another.
 They can get into your home by taking a ride in your luggage or clothing.
-They can enter your home if you bring in used furniture.
+If you bring in used furniture, it will allow them to enter your home.

 So Whats The Difference Between Dust Mite and Bed Bug Bites?